ben-manes/gradle-versions-plugin/README.md

-Every task property is covered in [Task properties](#task-properties), which opens with [a recommended configuration](#a-recommended-configuration) most builds want: a stability filter so that a pre-release version is not offered as an update, and a bound so that an upgrade the build has ruled out is not offered either.
+Every task property is covered in [Task properties](#task-properties), which opens with [a recommended configuration](#a-recommended-configuration) most builds need: a stability filter so that a pre-release version is not offered as an update, and a bound so that an upgrade the build has ruled out is not offered either.